 How are Amputations Caused?

 Injuries from a car accident may commonly cause an accidental amputation, as well as accidents due to the discharge of firearms or explosions.
-Sometimes, negligence by a medical professional during surgery may also result in an accidental amputation.
+Other things, such as negligence by a medical professional during surgery or negligence of a pet owner that leads to a dog bite injury in Louisiana may also lead to accidental amputation.
 However, one of the more common cases we see in terms of amputation injuries comes from construction accidents at the workplace.